-In the normal course of business, we enter into various purchase commitments for the manufacture of drug components, for toxicology studies, and for pre-clinical and clinical studies.
-As of September 30, 2017, these future commitments were estimated at approximately \$11.4 million, all of which are expected to be incurred in fiscal 2018.
+In the normal course of business, we enter into various purchase commitments for the manufacture of drug components, for toxicology studies, and for clinical studies.
+As of September 30, 2018, these future commitments were estimated at approximately \$27.5 million, of which approximately \$20.1 million is expected to be incurred in fiscal 2019, and \$7.4 is expected to be incurred beyond fiscal 2019.